myriam23/housing_story/index.md

 {% include pre_treatment_proportions.html %}

 Actually, there is one small difference between states above!
-Can you spot it:mag:?
-(Hint: it starts with *No wat...*)
+Can you spot it :mag:? (*Hint: try to zoom in on the second comparison*)

 {% include pre_treatment_average.html %}